rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">DBAddinSetting(keyword)</pre>

-DBAddinSetting gets the settings as given in keyword (e.g. SERVER=) in the connection string of the currently selected Environment for DB Functions.
+DBAddinSetting gets the settings after the given keyword (e.g. SERVER= returns the server name) in the connection string of the currently selected Environment for DB Functions.
 If no keyword is passed, then the whole connection string is returned in a warning message.
+Essentially this function looks up the keyword in the connection string and returns the following text until the next semicolon.

 #### DBDate